bayganik/mmGame-Engine-Raylib-ECS/README.md

 There are components that have special meaning.

+    Each game is a scene holding Entities.

+        * Game Entity (what is used to do the game)

+        * Scene Entity (typically UI elements that are drawn on top of all Game Entities)

-    Transform component gets added to all entities.
+    Transform component gets added to all entities when scene creates them.

-    Sprite adds an image
+    Sprite component is used to display images

-    SpriteAnimation adds an animated sprite using sprite sheet
+    SpriteAnimation component adds an animated sprite using spritesheet

-    Tiled map - adds a TmxMap that allows you to access all of its levels & objects
+    Tiled map component adds a TmxMap that allows you to access all of its levels & objects

-    Text addes a text
+    Text compoenent addes a text and will follow the entity on the screen

-    BoxCollider allows the Entity to collide with other entities that have a collider
+    BoxCollider component allows the Entity to collide with other entities that have a collider

 Systems do the guts of the logic of the game.
 They are executed once every frame and process all entities that match certain components (that we give them).